-- 2.1 Identified below are major changes and key pressures that are being included within the proposed budget: - 2.1.1 A pay award for 2022/23 was agreed in November 2022 averaging 5% across the pay spine.
+- 3.1.
+Identified below are the major changes and key pressures that are being included within the proposed budget: - A pay award for 2022/23 was agreed in November 2022 averaging 5% across the pay spine.
 For 2023/24 a 5% award has been assumed, this allowance will be held corporately and adjusted to any savings target should it be settled at a lower level.
-This is one of the most significant impacts in the budget. - 2.1.2 Pension contributions will be 23.8% in 2023/24 with an additional lump sum amount payable towards the deficit on the pension scheme.
+This is one of the most significant impacts in the budget. - Pension contributions will be 23.8% in 2023/24 with an additional lump sum amount payable towards the deficit on the pension scheme.
 This rate is applied only to those staff in the local government pension scheme.
-The pension contribution rate is assumed to stay at 23.8% throughout the life of the MTFS.
-The lump sum towards the deficit is confirmed for 2023/24. - 2.1.3 The return on cash investment reflects recent increases to Bank of England base rates which has increased significantly from the recent historic low levels.
-A further meeting of the MPC is on Thursday 2nd February.
+The pension contribution rate is assumed to stay at 23.8% throughout the life of the MTFS. - The return on cash investment reflects recent increases to Bank of England base rates which has increased significantly from the recent historic low levels.
+A further meeting of the MPC on Thursday 2nd February increased rates by an additional 0.5%. - Electricity and gas costs have been inflated for 2023/24, as a result of increased wholesale prices. - Vehicle fuel costs have also experienced inflationary pressures. - Increased Internal Drainage Board levy. - Increased contract and service costs are similarly a feature of the budget, albeit officers and members are working closely to seek to manage these implications and impacts, these include: - Increased demand for homelessness support; - External audit fees; - External contract pay and inflation pressures.

-- 2.1.4 Electricity and gas costs have been inflated for 2023/24, as a result of increased wholesale prices. - 2.1.5 Vehicle fuel costs have also experienced inflationary pressures. - 2.1.6 Increased contract and service costs are similarly a feature of the budget, albeit officers and members are working closely to seek to manage these implications and impacts, these include: - Increased demand for homelessness support; - External audit fees; - External contracts pay and inflation pressures.
+4 COUNCIL TAX AND BUSINESS RATES

-3 COUNCIL TAX AND BUSINESS RATES
+- 4.1 The previous Medium Terms Financial Strategy (MTFS) committed to a Council Tax increase in line with the maximum allowed under the recent Local Government Settlement.
+For ELDC in 2023/24 this is a £4.95 (3.16%) per annum increase (for band D properties).
+This will generate additional income of £321k and the increase is reflected through the life of the MTFS. - 4.2 The tax base projections for 2023/24 indicate growth of 584 band D equivalent properties (1.28%).
+Future growth has been projected at 1.5%. - 4.3 Business rates budgeting for 2023/24 was particularly complex this year due to a number of changes including the inflation measure used to increase the local government funding

-- 3.1 The previous Medium Terms Financial Strategy (MTFS) committed to a Council Tax increase in line with the maximum allowed under the recent Local Government Settlement for ELDC in 2023/24 this is a £4.95 (3.16%) per annum increase (for band D properties).
-This will generate additional income of £321k and the increase is reflected through the life of the MTFS. - 3.2 The tax base projections for 2023/24 indicate growth of 584 band D equivalent properties (1.28%).
-Future growth has been projected at 1.5%. - 3.3 Business Rates information for 2023/24 has only just been made available and is now being reviewed.
-This was more complex this year due to a number of changes, including the inflation measure used to increase the local government funding amount within the Settlement Funding Amount using the CPI September indicator 10.2% instead of the RPI September Indicator (12.6%). - 3.4 The National Non-Domestic Rates Form (NNDR1) production is now particularly important in terms of changes to the business rate yield which heavily influences not just our own budgets, but also the Pool we are part of within Lincolnshire and significantly the County Council.
-This is an area of focus as we seek to understand the changes within the yield, particularly as a result of Covid and changes as a result of the Business Rate Revaluation 2023. - 3.5 In order to manage and review this important income stream and the changes within it regular review meetings are taking place internally.
+- amount within the Settlement Funding Amount using the CPI September indicator 10.1% instead of the RPI September Indicator (12.6%). - 4.4 The National Non-Domestic Rates Form (NNDR1) production is now particularly important in terms of changes to the business rate yield which heavily influences not just our own budgets, but also the Pool we are part of within Lincolnshire and significantly the County Council.
+This is an area of focus as we seek to understand the changes within the yield, particularly as a result of Covid and changes as a result of the Business Rate Revaluation 2023. - 4.5 In order to manage and review this important income stream and the changes within it regular review meetings are taking place internally.
+There have also been some significant changes which need further and detailed consideration in terms of growth, appeals and new hereditaments.

-4 LOCAL GOVERNMENT SETTLEMENT
+5 LOCAL GOVERNMENT SETTLEMENT

-4.1 The provisional local government settlement delivered on 19th December 2022 provided the following support:
+5.1 The local government settlement delivered on 6th February 2023 has provided the following support: